shuja-shah/ALITECH_TEST/README.md

   - Quality of The Code, use of Best Practices.
   - Efficiency of Code.
+  - Familiarity with the Frameworks.
+  - Readability of Code.
+  - Documentation of Code.

 Feel Free to email us if you have any queries regarding this Project.
 Happy Coding ! :wave: